Psychedelic/cover-validator/README.md

   - `canisterId` (string): ID of the canister you want to build
   - `canisterName` (string): name of the canister
   - `repoUrl` (string): github repo of the canister in format **{server}/{repo}**
   - `repoAccessToken` (string): Personal Access Token of a github account that is an **OWNER** or has **TRIAGE** permission to the canister repo.
-[How to create Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+Leave it empty if your repo is public [How to create Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
   - `commitHash` (hex string): the commit hash that gets built
-  - `rustVersion` (string): Rust version to build the wasm, optional if you don’t use ic-cdk-optimizer, must be specified if you want to optimize your wasm.
+  - `rustVersion` (string): Leave it empty if you don’t use Rust, must be specified if you want to optimize your wasm.
   - `dfxVersion` (string): Dfx version to build the wasm
   - `optimizeCount` (number): The times you want to optimize your wasm.
 1 is recommended (after the first time, the wasm isn’t going to be significantly smaller anymore).
 If `optimizeCount` > 0, `rustVersion` must be specified.
   - `publicKey` (hex string): public key of `ownerId`